Dasaii/dasaii.github.io/_posts/2018-01-06-digital-fitness.md

 <div class="text_container" markdown="1">

 ### TL;DR
-We worked with PwC to improve business' digital literacy - making it easy and fun for employees to understand their Digital Fitness with bite-sized learning content to help them improve.
+We worked with [PwC](https://www.pwc.co.uk/) to improve business' digital literacy - making it easy and fun for employees to understand their Digital Fitness with bite-sized learning content to help them improve.

 ### Background
 For over a decade PwC have run an annual CEO survey called [Digital IQ](https://www.pwc.com/us/en/services/consulting/digital-iq.html) to help businesses better understand how they can use technology to improve their business.

-PwC's research indicated widespread problem with companies reporting that:
+PwC's research indicated widespread problems with companies reporting that:
 - 63% lack skilled teams
 - 45% have slow or inflexible processes
 - 51% lack new data or technology integrations
 - 63% use outdated or obsolete technologies

-While I was at Play we worked with PwC to design an innovative solution to help businesses not only embrace new technology but to help change the company culture to be more innovative, agile and customer focused.
+While I was at [Play](/work/play) we worked with PwC to design an innovative solution to help businesses not only embrace new technology but to help change the company culture to be more innovative, agile and customer focused.

 ### Process
 We began with a 2-week Sprint 0 (design Sprint) to: help us understand the problem; propose and iterate on potential solutions; and define/ estimate a potential pilot to prove our idea.
 A core theme we decided on was moving from focusing on the C-Suite executives to the whole organisation, as ultimately the day-to-day decisions that make a company successful aren't only made by executives!